 Some of the things people with stress fractures might notice:

 If you often feel pain in the same part of your foot, leg, arm, or spine when you exercise, see a doctor.
 If your doctor thinks you have a stress fracture, he or she will ask questions about your activity level and other things that might put you at risk for stress fractures.

 Your doctor also will examine the affected area, touching it to to check for tenderness and looking to see if there's any redness or swelling.
 The doc may order imaging tests, like an X-ray.
 But some stress fractures don't show up on an X-ray until a few weeks after the bone starts hurting, so your doctor may order an MRI (magnetic resonance imaging) scan or a bone scan.
-These types of tests are more sensitive than X-rays and can pick up smaller fractures before they get worse.
+These types of tests are are better at ruling out a stress fracture because they can pick up smaller fractures before they get worse.

 Some things that can lead to stress fractures in athletes include:

 Girls are at greater risk of getting stress fractures than guys are.
 Also, a number of physical things raise a person's chances of developing a stress fracture, including:

 Whatever your exercise routine, eating foods with plenty of calcium, vitamin D, and other nutrients help keep bones strong.
 And, keeping bones strong may decrease your risk of a stress fracture.